hooroo/http_api_tools/README.md

 end
 ```

-This will ensure that regardless of what is declared in the `include` param, no more than the allowable includes are ever returned.
+This will ensure thttp_api_tools regardless of whttp_api_tools is declared in the `include` param, no more than the allowable includes are ever returned.

-To help in documenting what is includable, both the includable and included relations are returned in the meta data of the response.
+To help in documenting whttp_api_tools is includable, both the includable and included relations are returned in the meta data of the response.

 ```javascript
 "meta": {